 - Packet sniffing

-You could theoretically monitor the wireless traffic (if all you care about is WiFi) in the same way attackers are able to sniff traffic on a WiFi network.
+You could theoretically monitor the wireless traffic (if all you care about is WiFi).
+This is the same concept that allows attackers to sniff traffic on a WiFi network.

-If all internet traffic is going to pass through a device, caution is warranted.
+If all internet traffic is going to pass through a device, it is good to use caution.